Abu Ghraib torture and prisoner abuse: Scholarly analysis

 In 2008, scholars Alette Smeulers and Sander van Niekerk published an article entitled "Abu Ghraib and the War on Terror—a case against Donald Rumsfeld?".
 According to the authors, the September 11 attacks led to demands from the public that U.S. president George W. Bush take actions that would prevent further attacks.
-This pressure led to the launch of the War on Terror.
-Smeulers and van Niekerk argued that because the perceived enemies in the War on Terror were stateless individuals, and because the perceived threats included extreme strategies such as suicide bombing, the Bush administration was under pressure to act decisively in the War on Terror.
+This pressure led to the launch of the war on terror.
+Smeulers and van Niekerk argued that because the perceived enemies in the war on terror were stateless individuals, and because the perceived threats included extreme strategies such as suicide bombing, the Bush administration was under pressure to act decisively in the war on terror.
 In addition, these tactics created the perception that the "legitimate" techniques used in the Cold War would not be of much use.
 The article noted that Vice President Dick Cheney has stated that the United States "[had] to work sort of on the dark side", and that it had to "use any means at [its] disposal".
 Smeulers and van Niekerk opined that the abuses at Abu Ghraib constituted state-sanctioned crimes.
 Scholar Michelle Brown agreed.

 A number of feminist academics have examined how ideas of masculinity and race likely influenced the violence perpetrated at Abu Ghraib.
 Laura Sjoberg, for example, has argued that the sexual humiliation of detainees was meant to mark "the victory of hegemonic American manliness over subordinated Iraqi masculinities."
-Similarly, Jasbir Puar’s book Terrorist Assemblages: Homonationalism in Queer Times (2007) examines the feminist, queer, and American government’s response to the Abu Ghraib photographs.
+Similarly, Jasbir Puar’s book Terrorist Assemblages: Homonationalism in Queer Times (2007) examines the feminist, queer, and American government's response to the Abu Ghraib photographs.
 Puar draws upon queer theory and biopolitics, among other frameworks, in her analysis and coins the term "homonationalism," short for "homonormative nationalism."
 She discusses ideas that the soldiers’ beliefs of American cultural supremacy over the "sexually repressed" and "homophobic" Muslim detainees were used to dehumanize the victims.

 Repercussions

 Convictions of soldiers

-Eleven soldiers were convicted of various charges relating to the incidents, with all of the convictions including the charge of dereliction of duty.
+Twelve soldiers were convicted of various charges relating to the incidents, with all of the convictions including the charge of dereliction of duty.
 Most soldiers only received minor sentences.
 Three other soldiers were either cleared of charges or were not charged.
 No one was convicted for the murders of the detainees.